coderedcorp/coderedcms/docs/getting_started/tutorial03.rst

 .. note::
  At this point you may notice that the cards aren't the same height.
 You can fix this two ways.
 One you can add the bootstrap
  CSS class of h-100 to each card, two you can add `$card-height: 100%` in the _variables.scss.
-If you the sass option remember to compile the sass files.
+If you use the sass option remember to compile the sass files.
  This is the most basic use case of card-grid check out :ref:`card-grid` for more information.

 We added h-100 to each card as seen here: